Find camps and experts near you! Enter Zip Code:

 I think I can bring some great "lessons learned" to the Kicking.com Network.
 I have had an opportunity to kick at all levels of play, and have had success and failure at every one.
 You know the feeling, when there are days that you can't miss a thing and want to turn pro immediately, and others where "the broad side of a barn" is nearly impossible to hit.

-Doug and Tommy's Frequently Asked Questions: "What is most important aspect of kicking for a beginner?" -- Click here to read our answer
+Doug and Tommy's Frequently Asked Questions: "How do I cancel my membership service?" -- Click here to read our answer

 facebook kickers and punters kicking.com group kicking punting kicker punter products sale tee holder footballs